-A great school Chinese New Year project for the year of the Rooster 2017
+A great school Chinese New Year project for the year of the Dog 2018

-Chinese New Year Talisman Couplets and Kitchen God are both very old-fashioned festive charms that are used all over Asia in offices, shops and homes.
-These days, people from all over the world place the couplets and kitchen god on their walls and above the kitchen stove (also placed above extractor fans in modern times) because of their auspicious properties.
+Chinese New Year Talisman Couplets and Kitchen God are both longstanding charms that are used all over Asia in workplaces, shops, and homes.
+Today, due to their auspicious properties, people around the globe, place the couplets and kitchen god on walls and above the kitchen stoves or cooker extractor fans.

-The talisman couplets are normally printed in black ink on a thick bright red paper as red is considered lucky and would be hung around the different rooms of homes, shops, offices or by the front door.
-It is also tradition to present the Talismans as a gift to send good wishes to friends and family throughout the year of the Rooster.
+Printed in black ink on red paper, (red being a lucky colour) Couplets and Kitchen God would be hung around different rooms of the home, shop, office or by the front door.
+It’s also tradition to present the Talismans as a gift to send good wishes to your friends and family through the year of the Yang Earth Dog.

-These Talisman Couplets and the Kitchen God make a very beautiful gift to print out and give as a present to a family member or friends during the build-up to Chinese New Year 2017 although they can be given and placed at any time of the year in the year of the Rooster.
+These Talisman/Couplets and Kitchen God make a very delightful gift to print out and give as presents to family members or friends.
+Although, given out during the build-up, or on Chinese New Year 2018, they can also be given and placed at any time of the year during the year of the dog.

-These Feng Shui Couplets and Talismans can also be placed outside your home, shop or office beside the main door and also inside your home or office in any important rooms like the kitchen, bedroom, office and living room.
-They are traditionally hung on either side of the cooker or hob in the kitchen as of 28 January 2017.
-The Talismans are usually hung for two months after the beginning of the New Yearwhich falls on the 28 January 2017 although the vast majority of people including myself, leave them in place all year round for continued good luck throughout the year.
+The Feng Shui Couplets and Talismans can be placed on the exterior of the property and each side of the main door of your home, shop or office.
+They can also be placed inside your home or office in any important room such as the kitchen, bedroom, office and living room.
+The tradition is to hang the Talisman’s on either side of the cooker or hob on the 4th February 2018 where they would stay for the two months following New Year.
+However, many, including myself, like to leave them in place all year round for continued good luck throughout the year.

 Printing Instructions for the Talismans/Couplets

-I have copied two versions below; one is in black and white and the other in colour which you can print straight from your colour printer.
-If you wish, you can also print the black and white version and colour it in yourself or print onto red paper.
-If you’re a teacher, this can be a really good creative task to give to children.
-Please feel free to use this in your class, all we ask is you do not alter or change any of the text on there.
-I would recommend printing this on the thicker than normal paper if possible as they look stunning.
+I have copied two versions below: one is in black and white and the other in colour, which you can print straight from your printer.
+The other option is to print the black and white version and colour it in yourself or print onto red paper.
+If you’re a teacher, you’ll obviously recognise that the second option will engage the children more and arouse their curiosity about the customs and traditions of a Chinese New Year.
+Please feel free to use these templates in your class, but we do request that you do not alter or change any of the text.
+I would also recommend printing this on thicker than standard paper if possible for a stunning effect.

 Black & white version:

-These very effective Couplets/Talismans are traditionally left on the door or cooker area for two months after Chinese New Year although many people including myself leave them all year round for continued good luck but they must be renewed each year so save this document for every year and pass onto as many friends and families as you can as it is considered very auspicious to receive a couplet especially without charge.
+These very effective Couplets/Talismans are traditionally left on the door or cooker area for two months after Chinese New Year, although many like to leave them in place all year round for continued luck.
+However, they must be renewed each year so please save this document for future years and also pass onto as many friends as you can.
+Passing forward these Couplets (without charge) is considered very auspicious.
 I tend to change mine two or three times a year and will normally print a few copies out at the beginning of the year.
-Do not worry if you lose this document as we post a revised version on the website every year for you all.
+Don’t worry if you lose this document as we post a revised version on the website every year.

 Red Envelopes (Ang Pow)